 Goal setting and planning are skills of “follow through.”
-In other words, a good planner learns to follow through with their good intentions.
-Goal setting involves following through to a specific objective.
+In other words, a good planner learns to follow through with good intentions.
+Goal setting involves following through on a specific objective.
 You have a better chance of reaching any goal if you write it down.
 You have a better chance of reaching your goal if you have a viable plan to get there.

 Here are the secret formulas: